 Off to the White Towns

 In Seville, we got our first real glimpse of Spain’s Islamic legacy.
 Even after the fall of the Muslim empire, the Moorish monuments and cultural influences from that moment in history remain as a testament to the impact our ancestors had on this southern Spanish city.
-Before heading to Córdoba and Granada to marvel at more Islamic architecture, we took a day trip from Seville to see one of Andalusia’s famous White Towns.
+Before heading to Córdoba and Granada to marvel at more Islamic architecture, we took a day trip from Seville to the white coastal city of Cádiz.

 About Annum Munir